 Project Type Verification Type Required Timing All Forest Projects Initial verification of the first, or first and second reporting period(s) Must be completed within 36 months of the project start date.
 All Forest Projects All verifications (full verifications, and desk verifications) Must be completed within 12 months of the end of the reporting period(s) being verified.
 All Forest Projects Full Verifications Required to be completed within one year of notifying the Reserve of an avoidable reversal.
 Required to be completed within 2 years of notifying the Reserve of an unavoidable reversal.
 Required upon adding a new Activity Area.
 Required for the verification following the end of every 6 th reporting period.
-Required for Forest Projects that opt to resample trees within all available inventory plots in order to apply diameter and height increments above the maximum radial increments (See Section B.3.2).
+Required for Forest Projects that opt to resample trees within all available inventory plots in order to apply diameter and height increments above the maximum radial increments (See Appendix B.3.2).
 Desk Verification Optional, between required full verification years.
-All Forest Full Verifications Required for the verification following the end of every 12 th Projects reporting period after a full verification has taken place, or receiving under once 48,000 CRTs have been accumulated across the 4,000 unverified reporting periods.
+All Forest Projects receiving under 4,000 Full Verifications Required for the verification following the end of every 12 th reporting period after a full verification has taken place, or once 48,000 CRTs have been accumulated across the unverified reporting periods.
 CRTs/year Desk Verification Optional, between required full verification years.
-Any Forest Desk Verification If a Forest Project opts not to receive additional CRTs during Project not a normal full verification year and has not experienced a seeking CRTs reversal, they may undergo a desk verification of the by the time a full monitoring reports submitted since the last verification in lieu verification is of a full verification.
-If canopy cover has declined on the required Activity Area by more than 5%, then a full verification must be conducted.
+Any Forest Project not seeking CRTs by the time a full verification is required Desk Verification If a Forest Project opts not to receive additional CRTs during a normal full verification year and has not experienced a reversal, they may undergo a desk verification of the monitoring reports submitted since the last verification in lieu of a full verification.
+If canopy cover has declined on the Activity Area by more than 5%, then a full verification must be conducted.